-of a very instructive character.
+The former vicissitudes of the iron trade are of a very instructive character.
 There are two natural periods in the history of the iron manufacture-the charcoal period and the coal period.
 We require antiquarian writers like Mr. Nichols, Mr. Lower, or Mr. Smiles, to remind us of the very existence of a considerable manufacture of charcoal iron in England in former centuries.
-It is now so utterly a thing of the past, that only two or three furnaces are kept in work at any one time.1
+It is now so utterly a thing of the past, that only two or three furnaces are kept in work at any one time.45